What Medicare Insurance Means for Seniors Under the Affordable Care Act (ObamaCare)

 Under the Affordable Care Act, folks on Medicare are entitled to free preventative care that includes flu shots, cancer and diabetic screening, and an annual wellness exam.
 Your primary care giver will give you the information.

 The Affordable Care Act is not replacing Medicare.
 ObamaCare or the Affordable Care Act expands services to folks on Medicare, free and helps those who could not afford medical insurance before the law goes into effect.
 Medicare recipients do not have to buy anything from a state exchange – in fact, the ACA prohibits them from doing so.
 If you have Medicare, you have insurance and meet the mandate.
-For your group there are no fines for not meeting the mandate.
-You already do meet the mandate.
+There are no fines for not meeting the mandate for your group.
+You already meet the mandate.
 Where Medicare and ACA come together, Medicare patients gain.

 Under ObamaCare, Medicare provides more services and is financially better off.
 Seniors should welcome the changes and embrace them.